SayHelloGmbH/progressive-wordpress/README.md

 ```

 ### Push notifications
-If you are using OneSignal please visit [https://documentation.onesignal.com](https://documentation.onesignal.com).

 **customoize Button**
 If you don't want to use the built in Button, you can create your own from a shortcode or a php function: